Application Process for Permitting – Building and Planning

 • Hot Tubs on existing decks or slabs

-Once the “Rapid” application is submitted online and complete, every effort will be made to turn the permit around within 72 business hours.
+Once the “Rapid” application is submitted online, is complete, and fees are paid, every effort will be made to turn the permit around within 72 business hours.

 Building Permit Submittal – This document provides a list of requirements for the following projects: